brianquach/book-catalog/README.md

 ## Notes
 In order to be authenticated and authorized to use site function such as adding a book to the catalog, you must have a google+ account to login with.

+You can add or edit the test data by editing the test_data.json file, which will be loaded and used by `create_db.py`; just follow the given format.

 ## JSON and XML RESTful API Examples